Egyptian Hip Hop (band): History

-On 13 August 2012, their new single "SYH" and first studio album Good Don't Sleep were announced via Twitter and Facebook, and the album was released on CD on 15 October in Japan (with two bonus tracks), and on 22 October 2012 in the UK / EU through R&S Records.
+On 13 August 2012, Egyptian Hip Hop's new single "SYH" and first studio album Good Don't Sleep were announced via Twitter and Facebook The album was released on CD on 15 October in Japan (with two bonus tracks), and on 22 October 2012 in the UK/EU through R&S Records.

-In 2012, the band added fifth member Thom Bellini, who began as a touring session musician.
+In 2012, the band added fifth member Thom Bellini, who was previously a touring session musician.

-The group disbanded in 2014, and some of its members have continued to solo careers; Alex Hewett releases music under the name Aldous RH.
+The group disbanded in 2014, and some of its members have continued to solo careers.
+Alex Hewett releases music under the name Aldous RH.